-(B) Self-Regulatory Organization's Statement on Burden on Competition
+(B) Self-Regulatory Organization's Statement on Burden on Competition optional, additional mechanism to connect to the Exchange.

-The Exchange does not believe that the proposed rule change will impose any burden on competition not necessary or appropriate in furtherance of the purposes of the Act.
 As discussed above, the Exchange believes that fees for connectivity are constrained by the robust competition for order flow among exchanges and non-exchange markets.
 Further, excessive fees for connectivity, including port fee access, would serve to impair an exchange's ability to compete for order flow rather than burdening competition.